(1) For Adobe's vector graphics application, see

 Past and Present Buzzword

-Although AI is a very hot topic today, the acid test of AI was actually defined in the 1940s by English scientist, Alan Turing, who said, "a machine has artificial intelligence when there is no discernible difference between the conversation generated by the machine and that of an intelligent person" (see
+Although AI is the hottest topic on the planet today, the AI acid test was actually defined in the 1940s by English scientist, Alan Turing, who said, "a machine has artificial intelligence when there is no discernible difference between the conversation generated by the machine and that of an intelligent person" (see

 Turing test).
-There have been several formal meetings since the 1950s to discuss the subject (see
+Ever since, there have been formal meetings to discuss the subject (see

 AI conferences), and an ongoing competition for the best chatbot began in 1991 (see